What is actinic keratosis?

 Your doctor may recommend one of these treatments:

 - Shaving the growth with a surgical blade (shave excision).
 This is done to remove the growth and check the cells for basal or squamous cell carcinoma.
-Healing typically takes 7 to 14 days.
+Healing usually takes 7 to 14 days.
 There may be some scarring and changes in the colour (pigment) of your skin.

 - Peeling the skin with chemicals (chemical peel).
 This is done so new skin can grow and replace damaged skin.